Trenz-Electronic/TE-USB-Suite/TE_USB_FX2.gen_3/OpenFutNet/README.markdown

 ## OpenFutNet
 C# version of Open_FUT.<br />
-This program is a C# evolution of the program Python OpenFut for 3rd Generation Firmware.<br />
+This program is a C# evolution of the program Python Open_FUT for 3rd Generation Firmware.<br />
 Based on TE USB FX2 API for .NET ( managed C++ and C# for example).<br />

 TO DO: add .bin file support for FPGA bitstream. <br />